tkm3d1a/DB-found-webApp/README.md

   - Added description
   - Added TOC
   - Marked off closed features
+- Fixed multiple search results issue
+  - now redirects to new page, dedicated to multiple search results
+  - workaround for multiple form submittals on one page
+  - allows for clean passing through the session variable
+  - not finalized (just loops back to main search window for now)

 _11-27-22 [TK]_
 - Updated PA calculation to use proper walks (BB instead of W)